Physics of Aberration rather than Special Relativity

 The scalar product of the accelerations in this equation with the corresponding velocity vectors is written

 Equation (3) can also be obtained by differentiating the Bradley relation $c'^2-v'^2=c^2$ with respect to time.
 The kinetic energy $T$ is defined in general to be such that the scalar product of the force and the velocity is the time rate of change of $T$.
-In comparing (3) with the definition of $T$, the relativistic expression of kinetic energy $T=mc^2/(1-\beta^2)^{1/2}$ is seen [7].
+In comparing (3) with the definition of $T$, the relativistic expression for kinetic energy is seen to be $T=\gamma mc^2$ [7].
 In the present discussion, the mass has been treated as a constant [8].
-The Bradley relation $c'^2-v'^2=c^2$ can therefore be expressed in terms of the kinetic energy and momentum, which is seen to be the covariant energy-momentum equation with $T^2/c^2-p^2=m^2c^2$.
+The Bradley relation $c'^2-v'^2=c^2$ can then be expressed in terms of kinetic energy and momentum, which is the covariant energy-momentum equation with $T^2/c^2-p^2=m^2c^2$.
 There is no difficulty in obtaining the relativistic form of energy and momentum equations along the physical line of thought in the framework of classical mechanics.

-Since the aberration effect is attributed to the finite velocity of observation which is affected by motion of the Earth, it is thought that relativistic phenomena would appear due to the measurement velocity being affected by velocity of a moving body, like a vector difference between velocities.
-This illustrates why relativistic phenomena appear more pronounced as particle velocities approach the velocity of particles approaches the velocity of light.
+Because the aberration effect is ascribed to a change in the velocity of observation due to the motion of an observer, it is thought that relativistic phenomena would appear due to the measurement velocity being affected by a particle velocity.
+It is just like a vector difference between velocities.
+This illustrates why relativistic phenomena appear more pronounced as the velocity of particles approaches the velocity of light.
 The idea becomes clear.
-Is the effect of relativity just an effect due to the measurement velocity being affected by the velocity of a moving particle?
+Is the effect of relativity just an effect due to the velocity of measurement being affected by the velocity of a particle?
 Understood as such, special relativity physics is identified itself as denoting the branch of physics which takes into consideration even the measurement velocity as affected by the particle velocity.
-Then the physical meaning of why the velocity of light would appear in the equations of motion of a material particle is not at all recondite.
-In this regard, a particle speed as fast as or faster than light, apart from the possibility of existence, is unobservable in a direct way because such a particle goes beyond the observation speed.
+This makes clear why the velocity of light appears in the equations of motion of a material particle.
+In this regard, a particle speed as fast as or faster than light, apart from the possibility of existence, is unobservable because such a particle goes beyond the limit of observation.